tomas-janicek/luna16/luna16/notebooks/README.md

 This notebook provides an analysis of the dataset.

-TODO:
-- Plot diameters, distribution of series UIDs, etc.
-- Does it matter that some CTs have much more candidates than others?
-- Compare how many duplicates are between annotations nodules and nodules in candidates.

 ### Processed Data & Datasets (`processing_data.ipynb`)

 This notebook describes the processed data and datasets used for training.